MigraMar relies on several cutting-edge technologies to achieve our scientific and conservation goals:

 - To assess the spatial and temporal trends in abundance, size structure and biomass productivity of migratory marine species.

-- To assess the behavior and population dynamic response of marine migratory species to changes in the oceanographic setting, particularly in awe of strong environmental events such as ENSO and long-term climate change scenarios.
+- To assess the behavior and population dynamic response of marine migratory species to changes in the oceanographic setting, particularly in relation to strong environmental events such as El Niño Southern Oscillation and long-term climate change scenarios.

 - To assess the genetic diversity, gene flow and effective population size between marine species (sub) populations living within the MPAs under assessment.

-Satellite Tagging is used to evaluate spatial behavior of fish, turtles, and marine mammals in areas of known aggregation within MPAs as well as national and international waters between them.
+Satellite Tagging is used to evaluate spatial behavior of fish, turtles, and marine mammals at aggregation sites within MPAs as well as in the national and international waters between them.
 We use several types of tag: i) tags that are affixed to the fin of a shark (via bolt and nuts or fin clamps), ii) tags that freely float but are affixed via a tether nylon line and an anchoring device (placed inside the individual’s muscle over the dorsal area), iii) tags that are affixed to the dorsal area (via suction cups or percutaneous); and iv) tags that are attached to the hard or soft shells in turtles.

 Spatial and temporal abundance trends

-The baited remote underwater video (BRUVs) technique is used to assess abundance, size structure and biomass of pelagic marine species.
-A stereo BRUVs consist in two front facing cameras placed in an angle of 8 degree which are used to create a three-dimensional (stereo) image, which is later used to measure any object (or fish) that passes in front of the cameras.
-A BRUV set has three to five 3D stations place in parallel resembling a longline fishing gear.
-While BRUVs use bait to attract fish with the smell, it replaces hooks from longlines for the 3D camera systems.
-This makes it a not invasive assessing technique in comparison to experimental fishing.
-Also, our BRUVs systems are coupled with a central 360 camera to allow observing animals passing by all angles and reduce biased associated to counting individuals while watching a reduced field of view.
+The baited remote underwater video stations (BRUVs) (BRUVS) technique is used to assess abundance, size structure and biomass of pelagic marine species.
+A stereo-BRUVS consists of two front facing cameras placed at an angle of 8 degrees which are used to create a three-dimensional (stereo) image, which is later used to measure any object (or fish) that passes in front of the cameras.
+A BRUVS set has three to five 3D stations placed in parallel resembling longline fishing gear.
+While BRUVS use bait to attract fish with the smell, it replaces hooks from longlines for the 3D camera systems.
+This makes it a non-invasive technique in comparison to experimental fishing.
+Also, our BRUVS systems are coupled with a central 360 camera to allow observing animals passing by all angles and reduce bias associated to counting individuals while watching a reduced field of view.